CS410-510Rust-Password-Manager-CLI/CS510-password-manager-/README.md

 ## Detailed guide
 ### Directory structure
+At the root project level, `src` contains the source code for the project. `resources` contains a test file for unit testing.

 #### Top level `main.rs`
 The entry point for the application.
 Houses command line argument logic and calls different modules based on user input.